Nutritional Therapy FAQ’s

 What is a typical course of practitioner/client partnership?

 Most clients begin with an evaluation over 3 or 4 sessions to come up with an Initial Plan.
 The level of support once the Initial Plan is developed is up to the client.
 Some prefer to come for weekly support as they change lifelong habits.
 Others schedule appointments once a month until desired outcomes are reached.
-Email and phone support is available to clients.
+Email and phone support is available on request.